Gon1976/TcruziGenome/README.md

 # TcruziGenome
-Scripts used in manuscript: The karyotype of Trypanosoma cruzi
+python and R Scripts used in manuscript: The karyotype of Trypanosoma cruzi